UniversityInternationalComing to Hannover

 If you do not intend to spend more than 90 days in Germany, there is no need to register at the residents' registration office.

-However, if you plan to extend your stay, you will be required to register at the relevant residents' registration office responsible for your place of residence.
+However, if you plan to extend your stay, you will be required to register at the residents' registration office responsible for your place of residence.

 • Extended stays exceeding 90 days

 Please remember to bring your identity card or passport as well as a printed version of the form "Wohnungsgeberbestätigung".
 This confirmation of your move must be issued by your subletter or landlord.
-If you are married, pleas ebring your marriage certificate.
+If you are married, please bring your marriage certificate.

 Template "Wohnungsgeberbestätigung" provided by the city of Hannover

-If you do NOT live in Hannover, you need to register at the residents' registration office of the relevant municipality/city responsible for your place of residence (e.g. Garbsen).
+If you do NOT live in Hannover, you need to register at the residents' registration office of the municipality/city responsible for your place of residence (e.g. Garbsen).

-Church Tax
+Church tax

 Applying for a residence permit

 If you intend to stay in Germany for more than 90 days, an application for a residence permit must be submitted within the first 90 days of your stay or before your visa expires.
-This excludes EU/EEA citizens as well as cases were the REST directive applies.
+This excludes EU/EEA citizens as well as cases where the REST directive applies.

 • Short-term stays (max.
 90 days)